xcore/sw_gpio_examples/doc/API.rst

 Programming Guide
 =================

-The application can be to demonstrate basic functionality like LEDs, UART, Buttons and Flexibility of IO pins
+The applications can be to demonstrate basic functionality like LEDs, UART, Buttons.

 Structure
 ---------